allebone/help.omni.af.mil/docs/PEX/Ops.md

 PEX main menu > Ops > Sq Daily Schedule

 When you initially open the Squadron Daily Schedule a small window will appear.
-You will need to expand the window and so al of the panes expand and are now visible.
+You will need to expand the window and so all of the panes expand and are now visible.

 Select the Squadron, Date, Date \(Time\) Settings for the squadron that you need.

 **Workspace**